coach-K/pixday/README.md

     }
 ```

-* The data section: This section of the project interact with the api section and exposes data to other part of the application using the [ShutterStockPagingSource] and [ShutterStockRepository] of {getSearchResultStream} method.
+* The data section: This section of the project interact with the api section and exposes data to other part of the application using the [ShutterStockPagingSource] and [ShutterStockRepository] through the {getSearchResultStream} method.
 ```
 class ShutterStockRepository(
     private val service: ShutterStockService